Information about what goes on at Leeside

 Singing and Story Time

-After tidy up time the children sit in a big group for singing time.
+After tidy up time the children go off to their key groups to do an activity together.
+Once the activity has finished the children gather for singing time.
 Different members of staff lead this on different days.
 Sometimes the children enjoy musical movement sessions and sometimes they join in with nursery rhymes and familiar songs.

 Singing repetitive songs helps the children with language development.
 By learning new songs they learn attention and listening skills too.

-Story time is a good wind down for the end of the day it helps the children with concentration skills, they begin to learn that print has meaning and pre-reading skills.
+Story time is a good wind down for the end of the day, it helps the children with concentration skills as they begin to learn that print has meaning and pre-reading skills.